FlowFuse/website/src/node-red/getting-started/programming/loop.md

    ```
 3. Drag a **Debug** node onto the canvas and connect it to the output of the **Function** node.

-When you deploy the flow and click the Inject button, each item in the array will be sent as a separate message and printed in the debug panel.
+When you deploy the flow and click the **Inject** button, each item in the array will be sent as a separate message and printed in the debug panel.
 This works because the `node.send()` method allows you to send messages asynchronously.
 Unlike `return`, which ends the execution of the **Function** node immediately, `node.send()` continues to process and send each message without halting the loop.

 By using `node.send()` inside the loop, you ensure that each iteration produces a separate message, and the Function node can handle multiple messages efficiently.
-For more information on asynchronous handling of messages, refer to [Sending messages asynchronously](https://nodered.org/docs/user-guide/writing-functions#sending-messages-asynchronously).
+For more information on on this, refer to [Documentation on Sending messages asynchronously](https://nodered.org/docs/user-guide/writing-functions#sending-messages-asynchronously).

 {% renderFlow %}
 [{"id":"50be2bac3b058be5","type":"group","z":"a3aa840957f658c6","name":"","style":{"label":true},"nodes":["97c288f32955c6ab","7a8404c44ac0749b","0d7b9cb51669ad9b"],"x":414,"y":499,"w":612,"h":82},{"id":"97c288f32955c6ab","type":"inject","z":"a3aa840957f658c6","g":"50be2bac3b058be5","name":"Array","props":[{"p":"payload"}],"repeat":"","crontab":"","once":false,"onceDelay":0.1,"topic":"","payload":"[1, \"hello\", \"%\", true]","payloadType":"json","x":510,"y":540,"wires":[["7a8404c44ac0749b"]]},{"id":"7a8404c44ac0749b","type":"function","z":"a3aa840957f658c6","g":"50be2bac3b058be5","name":"For Loop","func":"for (let i = 0; i < msg.payload.length; i++) {\n    // Create a new message for each item\n    let newMsg = { ...msg }; // Copy the original msg object\n    newMsg.payload = msg.payload[i]; // Set payload to the current item\n    node.send(newMsg)\n}","outputs":1,"timeout":0,"noerr":0,"initialize":"","finalize":"","libs":[],"x":700,"y":540,"wires":[["0d7b9cb51669ad9b"]]},{"id":"0d7b9cb51669ad9b","type":"debug","z":"a3aa840957f658c6","g":"50be2bac3b058be5","name":"debug 1","active":true,"tosidebar":true,"console":false,"tostatus":false,"complete":"false","statusVal":"","statusType":"auto","x":920,"y":540,"wires":[]}]